Kyx528/Skool-Games/README.md

 - Choose the option to embed HTML code.

 ### Step 4: Embed the Game Site
-- Copy the HTML code provided by the hosted game site (e.g., from Netlify).
+- Copy the HTML code provided by me.
 - Paste the HTML code into the embedding section of your Google Site.
-- Modify the code as necessary, such as adding your own API key.
+- Modify the code as necessary, such as adding your own API key and site ID.

 ### Step 5: Enjoy Unblocked Games
 - Once the game site is embedded on your Google Site, you can access and play the games anytime, bypassing school blockers.

-## Note
-- If your google site keeps getting blocked download the html file which cannot be blocked.
-The only downside by doing this is other people will not be able to go to the site and you will have to share the file with them.
-- Ensure that you comply with your school's acceptable use policy and regulations regarding internet usage.
-- Use this method responsibly and only during appropriate times.
+-
 ## Disclaimer
-- The creator of this guide does not endorse or encourage bypassing school security measures.
-This guide is intended for informational purposes only, and users should use discretion and adhere to school policies.
+- The creator of this guide completely endorses and encourages bypassing school security measures.
+This guide is intended for informational purposes only, and users should use discretion and adhere to not follow school pollicies.